Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Results

 \subsection{Overall Performance Comparison}

-Table~\ref{tab:main_results} presents the complete results for all three systems across the five experimental groups.
+Table~\ref{tab:main_results} presents the complete results for the three core paradigms (CBR, SFR, HDRR) across the five experimental groups; the three additional comparison systems requested by reviewers (V-A, V-B, Agentic) are reported alongside in Section~\ref{sec:extended_baselines}, Table~\ref{tab:extended_results}.
 Fig.~\ref{fig:comparison} provides a side-by-side overview of the CBR and SFR paradigms whose trade-off motivates the hybrid approach.